cloudflare/cloudflare-docs/content/workers/get-started/guide.md

 In your project directory, `wrangler init` has generated the following:

 1. `wrangler.toml`: Your [Wrangler](/workers/wrangler/configuration/#sample-wranglertoml-configuration) configuration file.
 2. `index.js` (in `/src`): A minimal Hello World Worker written in JavaScript module syntax.
-This is the file where you will write your Worker's code.
+This is the file where you will write your code.
 An `index.ts` file will be generated instead if you indicated `y` to the `Would you like to use TypeScript? (y/n)` question.
 3. `package.json`: A minimal Node dependencies configuration file.
 Only generated if indicated in `wrangler init` command.
-Only generated if indicated in `wrangler init` command.
-4. [`package-lock.json`](https://docs.npmjs.com/cli/v9/configuring-npm/package-lock-json): A file that locks any associated dependencies to a specific version and that prevents accidental dependency version updating.
+4. [`package-lock.json`](https://docs.npmjs.com/cli/v9/configuring-npm/package-lock-json): A file that locks any associated dependencies to a specific version and prevents accidental dependency version updating.
 Only generated if indicated in `wrangler init` command.
 5. `tsconfig.json`: TypeScript configuration that includes [Workers types](https://www.npmjs.com/package/@cloudflare/workers-types).
 Only generated if indicated in `wrangler init` command.
 6. `/node_modules`: Refer to the [NPM documentation on `/node_modules`](https://docs.npmjs.com/cli/v9/configuring-npm/folders#node-modules) for more information.